petabridge/akka-bootcamp/src/Unit-2/lesson5/README.md

 ```

-When we first saw that chat room `userActor` example in lesson 3, we were focused on switching behaviors to enable authentication in the first place.
+When we first saw that chat room `userActor` example in [Lesson 4](../lesson4/), we were focused on switching behaviors to enable authentication in the first place.
 But we ignored a major problem with the `userActor`: during the `authenticating` phase, we simply throw away any attempted `OutgoingMessage` and `IncomingMessage` instances.

 We're losing messages to/from the user for no good reason, because we didn't know how to delay message processing. **Yuck!** Let's fix it.